jadeconstantinou/map-streamlit/README.md

 # mapa-streamlit 🌍

+Download Sentinel 2 and Landsat data!!

-This app was built by using Fabien Gebhart's mapa repo https://github.com/fgebhart/mapa as a foundation to enable the creation of this app with functionalities such as requesting more data from different collections and different bands.
+This app was built by using the mapa repo https://github.com/fgebhart/mapa by Fabien Gebhart as a foundation to enable the creation of this app with functionalities such as requesting more data from different collections and different bands.